 During this phase, we performed a thorough analysis of the literature in order to identify key factors contributing to success and failure in the implementation.

-Requirement Gathering: Our team started out with gathering the primary requirements of our client and conducted thorough research on their internal departments to serve them better.
+Requirement Gathering: Our team started out by gathering the primary requirements of our clients and conducted thorough research on their internal departments to serve them better.

 Brainstorming Sessions: With industry experts by our side, Saffron Tech left no stones unturned when it came to brainstorming for this project.
 We as a practice conducted regular brainstorming sessions to define clear goals and set objectives to make this project a success.

 Document Creation: By far one of the most interesting documents we have ever created is for this project.
 We segregated our approach into various categories –

 - Project Vision Document- The following document described the project in a detailed manner and specified the terms of the client’s key needs and desired features, along with the information of his internal departments.
 (We mainly focused on the functional requirements of the product.)

 - Business Requirement Document – The document contained all the information regarding project management and implementation (scope of work), required to describe how the business needs will be met by the solution.